damncabbage/deadname.id.au/_posts/2017-01-10-flow-and-refined-type-parameters.markdown

 }
 ```

-So suddenly `first<X>(items: Array<X>): Optional<X>

-This `typeof` check is a way of doing something called "Reflection", and basically means you can't trust your type signatures as much anymore.
+So suddenly `first<X>(items: Array<X>): Optional<X>` doesn't work with an opaque "Array of `X`s"; you can't rely on the fact that the `first` function doesn't know what `X` is anymore.
+The function has can do more, and has more power, than what it's letting on with its type signature.
+This `typeof` check is a way of doing something called "Reflection", and basically means you can't trust your signatures as much anymore.

 What can we do about it?
 I'm not sure.